minima-global/emh/docs/specification.md

 ### MiniDapp

-So the EMH is deployable to both mobile environments and Servers, it must run as a MiniDapp.
+The EMH must be deployable to both mobile and server environments, so it must run as a MiniDapp.

 ### Database

-The EMH will make use of `Minima.sql`, therefore abstracting away from a specific database implementation
+The EMH will make use of `Minima.sql`, therefore abstracting away from a specific database implementation.

 #### Database Design